Frequently Asked Questions

 How is the Portland Japanese Garden different from the Chinese Garden? +-

 Both are gardens in a historical style from East Asia, designed on principles of harmony and respect for nature.
 But the differences—in style and geography—are as noticeable as the similarities.

 The Lan Su Chinese Garden in Portland’s Chinatown is an urban garden, fit for a scholar-poet in Ming dynasty China.
 It occupies one square city block, containing elaborate architecture, paved courtyards, and a central pond.
 Painterly compositions of rugged rock and exotic plant species are poetic and inspiring.

 The Portland Japanese Garden evokes the surroundings of an estate in pre-modern Japan.
 It occupies over five acres of wooded land, surrounded by an additional five acres of protected forest.
 Its architectural features—including the Antique Gate, Pavilion, Tea House, Moon Bridge, and Zig Zag Bridge—fit harmoniously into an outdoor garden setting that reveres the basic elements of nature: plants, stones, and water.
 Vistas, landscapes, and winding pathways are leisurely and meditative.
 Five traditional Japanese garden styles seamlessly unfold, from a very formal style into a rustic or natural style.

-Is the Garden wheelchair and stroller accessible? +-
+Is the Garden wheelchair accessible? +-

 According to ADA standards, on the whole, the Portland Japanese Garden is not legally accessible.
 We have one section—the upper Flat Garden and the Pavilion that is legally accessible.
 A free shuttle bus from the parking lot to our Admission Gate operates during regular Garden hours.

 How many Japanese gardens are there in the United States? +-